juzraai/torn-losers-log/docs/ABOUT.md

 YATA has a **server and a database** which serves a lot of users, who use a lot of features, often at the same time.
 You have to connect to the server to access your data.

 **TLL** is a **static website,** which means it has no server-side code or centralized database.
 Your browser can cache the whole site and your data lives in your browser.
-So, the page and your data loads faster.
+So, the page and your data loads faster, and there should be less downtime as **TLL** requires much less resources.